Do Raccoons Kill Rabbits? Get the Real Story

 During an encounter with a predator, rabbits use their legs to kick their enemy so they may get threatened and run away.
 Small-sized animals can easily get injured because of these strong kicks.

 Unluckily, if a rabbit doesn’t get a chance to escape and has an encounter with its predator like a raccoon, it won’t give up easily.
-Rabbits can put up a good fight and can injure its predator by using their sharp teeth and claws.
+Rabbits can put up a good fight and can injure their predators by using their sharp teeth and claws.

 A rabbit can’t kill its predator but can give him enough wounds that it won’t be able to chase a rabbit easily.
 This strategy may give the rabbit enough time to escape.